VPN

 What does a VPN protect?

-A VPN system securely encrypts your data by scrambling it, so anyone who manages to access your information still couldn’t use it.
-However, the technology also works by giving you an additional layer of privacy.
+A VPN securely encrypts your data by scrambling it, so anyone who intercepts your information cannot read it.
+The technology also adds a layer of privacy.
 Without a VPN, internet service providers can examine your entire browsing history.
-However, with a VPN, all of your search history is hidden.
+With a VPN, your search history stays hidden.

 Is a VPN beneficial?